freerange/site/soups/weeknotes/week-221-links.snip.markdown

 ### [A response to replies I received on my post "An Open Challenge to App.net"](http://aaronparecki.com/articles/2013/03/31/1/a-response-to-replies-i-received-on-my-post-an-open-challenge-to-app-net)

 This is a good follow-up post to [An Open Challenge to App.net](http://aaronparecki.com/articles/2013/03/28/1/an-open-challenge-to-app-net).
-This paragraph, in particular, struck a chord with me:

 > It's analogous to email.
 Can you imagine if you needed to create a Gmail account in order to send an email to someone else's Gmail address?
 Conversations across the web should work like conversations across email.
 I use my existing email address to join any email conversation.
 I want to use my existing website to join any web conversation.

-{by chris-roos}
+That paragraph, in particular, struck a chord with me. {by chris-roos}

 ### [Game of Life in APL](http://www.youtube.com/watch?v=a9xAKttWgP4)